Agawam-IT/tech.agawamed.org/_posts/2020-04-29-april-29-staff-updates.md

 **Distance Learning PD**

 Distance Learning is here for the remainder of the school year.
-We are working to provide additional PD and training opportunities to help with this.
+We are working to provide additional PD and training opportunities to help.
 We have created a [short form](https://forms.gle/TnC2nqQYUzZ25D6GA) for people to fill out.
-This will help us prioritize where the most need is for PD.
+This will help prioritize where the most need is for PD.

 We plan to offer PD through Google Classroom, Google Meet drop in sessions, and web resources.